Kubilaycan/unity3d_tilemap_save_system/README.md

 # unity3d_tilemap_save_system
-Tilemap save system for unity.
+Tilemap save system for unity that allows you to save and load a tilemap and collectibles in a scene.
+Only works in the editor.